flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-8/index.md

     _key: card-1-0e7bddfb-5476-488f-b879-53674709222f
   - order: 1
     body: >-
-      > ‘I am writing to request an immediate postponement of any further proceedings related to the nomination of Brett Kavanaugh.’
+      "I am writing to request an immediate postponement of any further proceedings related to the nomination of Brett Kavanaugh."

       Sen. Dianne Feinstein, in a letter to Sen. Grassley, the head of the Senate Judiciary Committee.
 On Sunday night another allegation surfaced